SolidWallOfCode/libswoc/doc/code/Vectray.en.rst

 cost.

 The second common use case is for stack buffers of moderate size, such as logging buffers.
-Generally these are selected to be large to enough to cover almost cases, except for the occasional truncation.
+Generally these are selected to be large to enough to cover most cases, except for the occasional truncation.
 In this case |V| preserves the performance of the common case while providing an escape in the rare circumstance of exceeding the buffer size.

 As always, performance tuning is an art, not a science.
-Do not simply assume |V| is a better choice.
+Do not simply assume |V| is a better choice and use it to replace `std::vector` or `std::array` in general.
+Use where it looks helpful and do measurements to verify.

 Usage
 *****